evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - You should use substitution when one of equations is in the form of 'y = ...' or 'x = ....' and you just need to plug in the known variable into the other equation, then solve for the other unknown (plug in x, solve for y with the new value(solution), find x after solving for 'y' - just typing that out sounds confusing, just be good at math, bro)
 - Plug in for the known variable in either original equation, then solve for the other unknown
 - the value you use to plug in will be part of the ordered pair, plug in '2' for 'x' and you solve for 'y' and find '7' giving you the ordered pair of (2, 7)
-- Check the result : Plug in for 'x' and 'y' in both original equations
+- Check the result : Plug in for 'x' and 'y' in both original equations and make sure that both sides of the equations are balanced '12 = 12' or whatever
 ### 💡 Solving System of Equations by Substitution (x+y = 5) (-2x -5y = 10)

 **Given Equations:**